-Acquisition pursuit costs were lower in 2017 as compared to 2016 as the Company adopted the accounting guidance in 2017 which requires the capitalization of costs in typical acquisitions of real estate (see Note 2 - "Summary of Significant Accounting Policies").
+Acquisition pursuit costs were lower in 2017 as compared to 2016 as the Company adopted the accounting guidance in 2017 which requires the capitalization of costs in typical acquisitions of real estate.
 Acquisition pursuit costs in 2017 relate to costs associated with acquisitions the Company chose not to continue to pursue.
-Acquisition pursuit costs in 2016, which were recorded under the prior accounting guidance, relate to (1) \$1.7 million of transfer taxes relating to the buyout of a ground lease and acquisition of the fee interest in a currently owned property, (2) \$0.6 million for the purchase of The Shopps at Bloomfield Station, located in Bloomfield, New Jersey, (3) \$0.5 million for the purchase of the Shoppes at Arts District, located in Hyattsville, Maryland, (4) \$0.4 million for additional real estate transfer taxes assessed on a property which was purchased in 2014, and (5) \$0.3 million of costs associated with acquisitions the Company chose not to continue to pursue.
+Acquisition pursuit costs in 2016, which were recorded under the prior accounting guidance, relate to (1) \$1.7 million of transfer taxes relating to the buyout of a ground lease and acquisition of the fee interest in a currently owned property, (2) \$0.6 million for the purchase of The Shops at Bloomfield Station, located in Bloomfield, New Jersey, (3) \$0.5 million for the purchase of the Shoppes at Arts District, located in Hyattsville, Maryland, (4) \$0.4 million for additional real estate transfer taxes assessed on a property which was purchased in 2014, and (5) \$0.3 million of costs associated with acquisitions the Company chose not to continue to pursue.